chiliang7/fpl_dags/README.md

 # The FPL Game

 So, the goal of this game is to maximize the points you have from your starting 11 players according to the scoring [rule](https://fantasy.premierleague.com/help/rules) here given the limited budgets.
 The [prizes](https://fantasy.premierleague.com/prizes) are incredible and very competitive.
-As the time I am writing this, there are overall 9 million player worldwide to compete.
+As of the time I am writing this, there are about 9 million players worldwide to compete.
 If you decide to play the game for the first time.
 Here are some tips to select your first squad and how to navigate through the season.

 ## Initial Squad Selection